MicrosoftDocs/azure-media-services/media-services/latest/live-event-latency-reference.md

 ## Standard or premium encoding live event stream options
 For *encoding* live events, you can choose between *LowLatency* or *LowLatencyV2* stream options.
 The *LowLatencyV2* setting is the best option if you wish to go down to 3-7 seconds of end to end latency for your live stream.
 The supported output formats are DASH CMAF (format=mpd-time-cmaf) and Low Latency HLS (format=m3u8-cmaf).
 See [dynamic packaging](encode-dynamic-packaging-concept.md) page for streaming URL formats.

-Choose the *LowLatency* stream option choose this option if you need Smooth Streaming output, or an archive length (DVR window) longer than 6 hours, or need Fairplay on Apple devices.
+Choose the *LowLatency* stream option choose this option if you need Smooth Streaming output, or an archive length (DVR window) longer than 6 hours, or need FairPlay on Apple devices.

 ## Pass-through live event stream options
 For *pass-through* live events, we recommend that you always use the *LowLatency* stream option.
 The *LowLatencyV2* setting is not available yet for pass-through live events.